nh-404/Python-Installation-Guide-for-Linux-Users./README.md

  ```
  - Conditions : 02
- - And python3 is not installed sucecssfully, Then showing this result
+ - And if Python 3 is not installed successfully, it will display the following result (EXAMPLE):

   ```
 python3.10: command not found
   ```

-  - If conditions : 01 is Okay then you should not install python3.
+  - Condition 01: If it is okay, you do not need to install Python3.
-  -  If conditions : 02 is not Okay. then you should install python3 and then follow this steps.
+  - Condition 02: If it is not okay, you should install Python3 and then follow these steps.

-# Step 1: Download python3 source file From this python official website.
+# Step 1: Download the Python 3 source file from the official Python website.

  ```
  https://www.python.org/downloads/source/